ibm-cloud-docs/cephaas/create-clusters.md

 - Storage quota for the cluster, based on available Fusion Data Foundation capacity

 IBM Fusion as a service validates your selections against the available deployment capacity.

+### Specify GPU-enabled worker nodes
+{: $specify-gpu-enabled-worker-nodes}

+Add GPU-enabled worker nodes to your default worker pool by using host labels:

+- In the **Default Worker Pool** section specify ibm-gpu and the number of GPU nodes per region in the **Default worker pool host label** field.
+For example, "ibm-gpu:1"

+The specified value for ibm-gpu represents the number of GPU nodes per zone.
+{: tip}

 ## Review and create the cluster
 {: #review-and-create-cluster}